 The router guard attenuates the RF radiation by about 90% but beware that it may slow your internet speeds down a bit.

 You can pick one up from Amazon and check it out yourself with an EMF meter.
+Getting an effective wifi router guard will help reducing the incoming radiation from a wifi router.

 I have a full article reviewing these router guards for full details.